PostHog/posthog.com/contents/blog/how-come-we-ship-so-much.md

 All of the above are being used a lot too – we're ingesting 10s of billions of events a month, have 10s of thousands of companies regularly using our service and over 100K user sign ups.

-One of the most common questions I get asked is how do we manage to build so much so quickly.
+One of the most common questions I get asked is how do we manage to build so much, so quickly.

 ## We designed the company around speed